Juicy and flavorful, these grilled lamb burgers are not just delicious but also very easy to make.

 - ½ cup fresh cilantro chopped

 - Avocado oil spray for grill

-- To prepare the sauce, process the sauce ingredients in your food processor until combined.
+- To prepare the sauce, process the sauce ingredients in your food processor for a few seconds until combined.
 Set aside.

 - In a medium bowl, mix together the burger ingredients.
-Form four (4 oz) patties, 3 inches in diameter and 1/2 inch thick.
-Or form into two half-pound patties, as shown in the video.
+Form four (4 oz) patties, 3 inches in diameter and ½ inch thick.
+Or form the mixture into two half-pound patties, as shown in the video.

-- Preheat your grill over medium-high heat.
-I used a two sided, dual contact, George Foreman Grill, but any grill will work, including a grill pan.
+- Preheat your grill to medium-high heat.
+I like to use a dual-contact electric grill, but any grill will work, including a grill pan.
 Lightly spray or brush the grill with oil.

 - Grill the lamb burgers to your desired level of doneness.
-For medium doneness, grill about 5 minutes on the George Foreman grill, or 4-5 minutes per side if using a regular grill or a grill pan.*
+For medium doneness, grill for about 5 minutes on a dual-contact grill, or 4-5 minutes per side if using a regular grill or a grill pan.*

-- Serve the burgers immediately, with the mint yogurt sauce.
+- Serve the burgers immediately, topped with the mint yogurt sauce.